 You can then attempt to run the macOS update normally, hoping that it will go smoothly this time.

 It is a privacy tool that helps prevent unwanted exposure to your system’s start-up drive data.
-But, it can sometimes cause Apple installations to malfunction because it gets caught in a circle trying to secure the new operating version.
+But, it can sometimes cause Apple installations to malfunction because it gets caught trying to secure the new operating version in a circle.

 To disable FileVault, follow these steps: